Kiteboarding at The Spit - The Squamish Ocean Culture

 Photo - D'Arcy McLeish

-But more than that, The Spit seemed like an awesome place to spend the day.
+Howe Sound an awesome place to spend the day kiting.
 The vibe was relaxed and easy, with folks hanging out, offering support to each other, coaching, and everybody was just stoked to be there.
 And why not?
 It was a gorgeous day, the wind was howling, the temperature was over 30 and the waters were a deep blue.

 Be safe, kite hard.